bricktrooper/Spectrum/README.md

 ## Revisions

 - A 470R resistor was added to the audio output to mitigate the amplified hissing noise.
-The side effect of this is reduced gain from the preamp.
-This could potentially be addressed by using a preamp with a larger maximum gain.
+The side effect of this is reduced gain from the preamp and increased distortion in the output signal.